 - 11 Golding & Golding: About Our International Tax Law Firm

 US Taxation of RRSP: The guidelines for Canadian RRSP & US Tax are complex.
 That is because when a U.S. Person has foreign investments in Canada, they are subject to IRS tax and reporting rules.
 One common investment vehicle in Canada is the RRSP.
-And RRSP is a Registered Retirement Savings Plan.
-The RRSP FBAR reporting, FATCA Form 8938 filing requirements, and U.S. tax requirements are relatively straightforward.

 But, with the Internal Revenue Service taking an aggressive approach on matters involving foreign accounts compliance and unreported offshore income –– compliance is important to avoid offshore penalties.